-Our Keep On Growing Series is back again, this time we made some edits based on the feedback you gave us on the previous episode.
-A reverse from last time, Carlos is interviewing Eric.
+Join us on our Keep On Growing series to dive into the story of Eric Banholz.
+A reverse from the previous episode, Carlos is interviewing Eric.
 We're gonna ask a few questions and see where the story takes us, then see if Eric can tell the difference between the scents he helped create when starting Beardbrand.

 Eric grew up in South Carolina, with a typical suburban upbringing.
 His parents are still happily married; mom stayed home and dad went to work.
 He lived in the same town pretty much his entire life.
 The thought of moving was always in his head, as he wanted to see what that kind of drastic change was like.